-This APM Plan will be implemented by the Horseshoe Lake Property Association, their consultants, and through partnerships formed with the WDNR, Washburn County, and other local clubs and organizations.
-Annual reports and end of project assessments will be completed throughout the duration of this 5-year plan.
+This APM Plan will be implemented by the HLPA, their consultants, and through partnerships formed with the WDNR, Washburn County, Minong Township, and other local clubs and organizations.
+Annual reports and end of project assessments will be completed by the HLPA or its retainers throughout the duration of this 5-year plan.